Nissan Qashqai (first generation)

-First-generation Nissan Qashqai (known as Nissan Dualis in Australia and Japan and as Nissan Xiaoke in China) is a compact crossover SUV that was produced by Japanese carmaker Nissan from December 2006 to October 2015.
-Designed by a team led by Stefan Schwarz, Qashqai is widely regarded as one of the first urban crossover vehicles and the first Nissan vehicle to be developed almost entirely in Europe.
-Development of the vehicle began in 2002 with a project to replace the poorly marketed second-generation Almera model.
-Two years later, a Qashqai concept car was presented at the Geneva Motor Show.
-The production version was presented in September 2006 at the Paris Motor Show, and sales began in Europe and Middle East in the first months of 2007.
-By the spring of 2009, the Qashqai was also sold in South Africa, China, Japan, Australia and New Zealand.
+The Nissan Qashqai (first generation) (known as the Nissan Dualis in Australia and Japan and as the Nissan Xiaoke in China) is a compact SUV that was produced by Japanese carmaker Nissan from December 2006 to October 2015.
+Designed by a team led by Stefan Schwarz, the Qashqai is widely regarded as one of the first urban crossovers and the first Nissan developed almost entirely in Europe.
+Development began in 2002 to replace the poorly marketed second-generation Almera.
+Two years later, a concept was presented at the Geneva Motor Show.
+The production version was presented in September 2006 at the Paris Motor Show, and sales began in Europe and the Middle East in 2007.
+By 2009, the Qashqai was also sold in South Africa, China, Japan, Australia and New Zealand.

-Initially, the Qashqai was strictly a five-seat model, until the longer seven-seat version named Qashqai+2 was introduced in European markets in September 2008.
-Both models were facelifted in early 2010, featuring more sporty exterior design.
-By this time, the vehicle was a global success for Nissan, reaching its one millionth car sold in May 2011.
+The Qashqai was initially only a five-seat model, until a longer seven-seat version named Qashqai+2 launched in Europe in September 2008.
+Both were facelifted in 2010, featuring a sportier exterior design.
+By this time, the vehicle was a global success, reaching its one millionth car sold in May 2011.
 Production in Sunderland, United Kingdom, ended in March 2014, when a second-generation model was introduced.
 Subsequently, production ended in Japan in 2014 and in China in 2015.
-Total cumulative sales of the car reached 2 million mark by spring 2014, making the Qashqai a great success for Nissan, which helped it earn the nickname "cash cow".
+Total cumulative sales reached 2 million by 2014, making the Qashqai a great success for Nissan, which helped it earn the nickname "cash cow".